PietroManganelliConforti/ReasoningAgent_project/README.md

-# Reasoning agent projetc: Policy Networks for Non-Markovian Reinforcement Learning Rewards
+# Reasoning agent project: Policy Networks for Non-Markovian Reinforcement Learning Rewards

 ## Setup (tested on python 3.8.10 and 3.8.12)